AltSchool/python/Readme.md

 ## Naming

 Use CapitalizedCamelCase for class names, snake_case for everything else.
 Use CAPITALIZED_SNAKE_CASE for global consts.
-See [Google Style Guide](https://google.github.io/styleguide/pyguide.html#Naming) for more.
+See the [Google style guide](https://google.github.io/styleguide/pyguide.html#Naming) for more.

 ## Unused variables